pushfoo/shellbits/README.md

 ### I don't like that!

-That's okay.
-These may help:
+I'm open to recomendations via [the repo's GitHub issues](https://github.com/pushfoo/shellbits/issues).
+In the meantime, these may help:

 | Tool                                  | Summary                                    |
 |---------------------------------------|--------------------------------------------|